 Introduction: Understanding Ontario Used Car Taxes

-When you are purchasing a car in Ontario, you’ll have to pay tax.
-The tax works the same whether you buy from a dealer or a private seller.
-You pay 13% sales tax on whichever is higher: the price you paid or the province’s wholesale value.
+When purchasing a car in Ontario, you’ll need to pay tax.
+The tax rules apply whether you buy from a dealer or a private seller.
+You’ll pay a 13% sales tax on whichever is higher — the price you paid or the province’s determined wholesale value.
 A buyer then registers the vehicle and pays retail tax, if applicable, and the dealer just adds Harmonized Sales Tax (HST) at the time of sale.

 Some transactions and gifted vehicles may not have to pay tax.
 The guide provides details on how tax works, how to calculate it, who is responsible for paying tax, and how some exemptions work.
 This will help you avoid confusion and prevent unnecessary costs.